Phileosopher/commonplace/reality.md

 Finding precise facts within reality is difficult.
 This is because the [purpose](purpose.md) we use to perceive and do something within reality will *profoundly* [define how we understand and perceive reality itself](image.md).

+APPLICATION: We shouldn't be hasty in judging something as reality, since we could be wrong.
+We also *should* be quick to downplay our opinions of what we perceive.

 The mechanism of cause-and-effect exists in various forms beyond human perception (though [even *that* is hotly debated](glossary-philosophy.md)):

 1. Physical cause and effect (e.g., a ball rolling across the ground).